-How to find dropshipping suppliers?
+How to find Shopify dropshipping suppliers?

-If you already know how to dropship with Shopify using Oberlo and want to start dropshipping with suppliers other than AliExpress, you can use dropshipping suppliers directories.
+If you already know how to dropship on Shopify using Oberlo and want to start dropshipping with suppliers other than AliExpress, you can use dropshipping suppliers directories.
 They are huge databases of wholesalers, suppliers, and other dropshippers.

 Choose supplier directory platforms with Shopify dropship integration.
 They offer a built-in backend inventory system (similar to the one in Oberlo) to avoid unnecessary hassle when adding products to your Shopify store.
 For example, SaleHoo, Spocket, or Doba platforms all integrate with Shopify.

 They also have screening processes in place to make sure they list legitimate suppliers and manufacturers that provide quality products and reliable service.

 How much money do I need to start dropshipping on Shopify?